 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-Children made window silhouettes for preventing bird collisions at the Library and Nature Center.
+Children made window silhouettes for preventing bird collisions and bird city volunteers discuss the topic at the Library and Nature Center.

 I. Demonstrate that your community has enacted a bird collision monitoring program and has treated problem windows to reduce collisions with municipal and commercial buildings.

 The Bird City Committee displayed information throughout the year at the library (and throughout the community) on invasive plants and animals, offered brochures and handouts from the American Bird Conservatory, entitled "Cats.
 Birds, and You," "Trap, Neuter, Release (TNR): Bad for Birds, Bad for Cats," and "You Can Save Birds from Flying into Windows," to attendees.
 Loon Watch materials on lead poisoning by lead fishing tackle were also distributed.
 Outdoor days occur with K-6 students throughout the year to inform on protecting bird habitat and protecting birds from harm.

 A. Demonstrate that schools in your community participate in a nationally-recognized environmental education program (e.g., Flying WILD, Audubon Adventures) or that your community organizes its own substantial education and outreach program for young people.